lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 which completes the derivation of the unknown constants {math}`A^{\prime}` and {math}`B^{\prime}` as promised.
 This completes the derivation of the perspective matrix.

-### The Canonical Symmetric Vertical Field Of View Perspective Matrix
+### The Canonical Symmetric Vertical Field Of View Perspective Projection Matrix

 In the symmetric case, {math}`r = l` and {math}`t = b`.
 The **width** of the viewport is {math}`\text{width} = r - (-l) = r + l`.
 The **height** of the viewport is